Go Ad-Free

 1. “request a recall of identified batches of dry shampoo cosmetic products on the basis that, due to contamination with a known human carcinogen, these products are adulterated under Section 601 of the FDCA (21 U.S.C. § 361) and misbranded under Section 602 (21 U.S.C. § 362);”

-We assume that most, if not all, of the products containing benzene were removed from the market.
+We assume that most, if not all, of the products containing benzene have been removed from the market.

 When P&G Found Benzene in its Dry Shampoo and Conditioners: